StarRocks/starrocks/docs/reference/System_variable.md

 * enable_profile

-  Specifies whether to send the profile of a query.
+  Specifies whether to send the profile of a query for analysis.
 The default value is `false`, which means no profile is required.

   By default, a profile is sent to the FE only when a query error occurs in the BE.
 Profile sending causes network overhead and therefore affects high concurrency.